agis/spawn/README.md

 spawn
 ===============

-A utility package that makes writing integration tests for main packages (eg. servers) easier.
+A utility package that makes writing end-to-end tests for Go servers easier.

 For usage instructions refer to the [examples](examples/).